PHANTOM-Platform/Repository/README.md

 Alternatively, you can install it using your operating system's software installer.

-## Installation of other components
+## Installation of Nodejs and ElasticSearch
 This section assumes that you've successfully installed all required dependencies as described in the previous paragraphs.

 #### 1.- To ease the installation and preparation process, there is one shell script provided, which downloads and installs all the dependencies and packages.